 Volunteer firefighters and rescue squad workers may participate in an optional employment benefit plan.
 This optional plan is authorized by the Code of Virginia.
-The board of trustees of the VRS manages the investments of the fund as custodian.
+The Board of Trustees of the System manages the investments of the fund as custodian.
 Members of the plan contribute \$30 per quarter.
 The Commonwealth will contribute an amount determined by the board and appropriated by the General Assembly, if such funds are appropriated, for a period not to exceed 20 years.
-For fiscal year 2008, \$78,000 was appropriated.
-At June 30, 2008, there were 1,389 workers participating in the fund.
+For fiscal year 2009, \$28,000 was appropriated for administration of the program.
+At June 30, 2009, there were 1,446 workers participating in the fund.